How to get Illinois election results in coming days

 DuPage County

-DuPage County voters will cast ballots in numerous elections, with Aurora voters having a mayoral race on Tuesday.
+DuPage County voters will cast ballots in numerous elections, with the Aurora mayoral election on the ballot, and Bensenville voters facing an advisory question on a new grocery tax.

 All vote results will be posted to the county’s website.